icopy-site/awesome-cn/docs/awesome/awesome-gamemaker.md

 - [Particle Editor](https://gamemakercasts.itch.io/particle-editor) - Create particles with an easy UI and export into GML code.
 - [Particles Wrapper](https://github.com/GamemakerCasts/particles) - A simplistic particle system wrapper that is designed to make creating particles fun and easy.
 - [Advanced Particles](https://limekys.itch.io/advanced-particle-system) - A particle implementation that comes with it's own delta timing methods.
+- [Pulse](https://github.com/Delfos1/Pulse) - A library to create more complex particle emitters, systems and particles.
+- [Burrn](https://github.com/FoxyOfJungle/Burrn) - Built-in particle system that uses the particle asset built into the IDE.

 ## Lighting